-A Phase I Environmental Site Assessment (ESA) is reporting by a Environmental Consultant on real estate property that might have contamination.
+A Phase I Environmental Site Assessment is a fundamental part of the real estate due diligence process and provides important information about environmental liabilities associated with a property being purchased.
 The Phase I ESA is generally considered the first step in the process of environmental due diligence.
-In Illinois, standards for performing a Phase I site assessment have been set forth by the Illinois EPA and Federal EPA.
+In Illinois, standards for performing a Phase I site assessment have been set forth by the American Society for Testing and Materials.

-If a Phase I ESA identifies potential contamination of the site by hazardous materials, a Phase II ESA may be conducted.
+If a Phase I ESA identifies Recognized Environmental Conditions (RECs) of the site by contaminants, a Phase II ESA may be conducted.
 The Phase II ESA includes sampling and laboratory analysis to confirm the presence of hazardous materials.
 Depending on the results of the samples, the Phase II ESA should outline additional site investigation needs, and potential remedial actions that may be required to clean up the property.

 The biggest cause for concern for the regulatory agencies is contamination.
-Contamination can come from soil or ground water contamination most often times caused by a leaking underground storage tank.
+Contamination can come from soil or ground water, most often times caused by a leaking underground storage tank or other industrial process.
 In Illinois and especially in the Chicago Metropolitan Market, Environmental Site Assessments play a very important role in real estate property transactions.
 The Illinois EPA is the agency responsible for enforcing contamination clean-ups and working with an Environmental Consultant who has the knowledge and experience with this state agency is very important.